soundasleep/iacleaner/README.md

 * CSS
 * JSP

-It allows you to format [http://code.google.com/p/iacleaner/source/browse/trunk/org.openiaml.iacleaner/src/org/openiaml/iacleaner/tests/test.php complex, messy web application code] into a [http://code.google.com/p/iacleaner/source/browse/trunk/org.openiaml.iacleaner/src/org/openiaml/iacleaner/tests/out.php more structured format].
+It allows you to format [complex, messy web application code](http://code.google.com/p/iacleaner/source/browse/trunk/org.openiaml.iacleaner/src/org/openiaml/iacleaner/tests/test.php) into a [more structured format](http://code.google.com/p/iacleaner/source/browse/trunk/org.openiaml.iacleaner/src/org/openiaml/iacleaner/tests/out.php).

 To achieve this, it uses specialised reader/writer implementations and a custom parser.
-As a result, this formatter is quite fragile, so _use at your own risk!_ However, it does come with a [http://code.google.com/p/iacleaner/source/browse/trunk/org.openiaml.iacleaner/src/org/openiaml/iacleaner/tests/ set of automated test cases], to ensure that it generally outputs suitable code.
+As a result, this formatter is quite fragile, so _use at your own risk!_ However, it does come with a [set of automated test cases](http://code.google.com/p/iacleaner/source/browse/trunk/org.openiaml.iacleaner/src/org/openiaml/iacleaner/tests/), to ensure that it generally outputs suitable code.
 It is also used in the [http://openiaml.org IAML project] extensively as a code cleaner to its generated code.

 *[Version 0.3.1](http://journals.jevon.org/users/jevon-phd/entry/19823)* of iacleaner has been released (April 2010).

 ==Quick Start==

-iacleaner can be installed through [Installation an Eclipse update site], or you can [http://code.google.com/p/iacleaner/source/checkout checkout the source from SVN] and build a JAR file yourself.
+iacleaner can be installed through an Eclipse update site, or you can checkout the source from and build a JAR file yourself.

 ```
 File source = new File("script.php");